mnot/I-D/rfc5988bis/draft.md

 specify that they are expressed in another form, as long as they can be converted to URIs.

+# Target Attributes {#attributes}

+*Target attributes* are a set of key/value pairs that describe the link or its target; for example, a media type hint.

+This specification does not attempt to coordinate the name of target attributes, their cardinality or use; they are defined both by individual link relations and by link serialisations.

+Serialisations SHOULD coordinate their target attributes to avoid conflicts in semantics or syntax.
+Relation types MAY define additional target attributes specific to them.

+The names of target attributes SHOULD conform to the parmname rule for portability across serializations, and MUST be compared in a case-insensitive fashion.

+Target attribute definitions SHOULD specify:

+* Their serialisation into UTF-8 or a subset thereof, to maximise their chances of portability across link serialisations.

+* The semantics and error handling of multiple occurrences of the attribute on a given link.

+This specification does define target attributes for use in the Link HTTP header field in
+{{header-attrs}}.

 # Link Serialisation in HTTP Headers {#header}

 The Link header field provides a means for serialising one or more links into HTTP headers.